 As a result of all this, even the easiest difficulty is far from the billed “very easy” and when you win, it just feels like the computer went easy on you.
-Seriously, just last night I was fighting Shao Kahn on the Genesis version (on my Sega Nomad because that’s the raddest way to play MK), and the only reason I pulled off the win was that his AI suddenly became dumb as bricks in the final round and stopped blocking.
-I was certainly happy I won, but it absolutely felt like he let me.
+One time, I was fighting Shao Kahn on the Genesis version, playing the game on my Sega Nomad because that’s the raddest way to play MK, and the only reason I pulled off the win was that his AI suddenly became dumb as bricks in the final round and stopped blocking.

 The other new finisher is the Babality, which turns the losing character into a baby version of themselves.
 Yeah, I don’t know either.
 According to the History of Fatalities video that was included in the extras of the MK Armageddon collector’s edition, Dan Forden found some sound clips of babies in an SFX library and told Ed Boon that they should put in a finisher where you turn the other guy into a baby.
 Boon’s reaction was basically “Why the hell would we do that?” and Forden just said it might be funny, to which Boon replied “That’s good enough for me, let’s put it in.”
 The Babalities aren’t really all that amusing, except when one is performed on Raiden.

 The Pit fatality in the original Mortal Kombat was cool, so now there are three different stage fatalities.
 This time they require specific inputs, though, so no more dropping guys into spikes with a simple uppercut.
-The loser can get knocked into the acid at the Dead Pool, uppercutted into the spikes adorning the ceiling of the Kombat Tomb (the actual function of these spikes remains unknown), and fall off the Pit II bridge onto the rocky ground below.
+The loser can get knocked into the acid at the Dead Pool, punched up into the spikes adorning the ceiling of the Kombat Tomb (the actual function of these spikes remains unknown), and fall off the Pit II bridge onto the jagged rocks on the ground below.
 Okay, that last one doesn’t sound that spectacular, but there is a cool special animation for it so that’s something.
 When someone falls off the bridge, the game switches to a bird’s eye view partway through the drop (please ignore the fact the winner changes between the screenshots):

 Another highlight is the Dead Pool, where the fighters stand on a narrow walkway over the acid pit I mentioned in the stage fatality section.
 It’s supposed to be some sort of a torture/execution chamber where prisoners are lowered into the acid, so there’s a bunch of chains dangling from the ceiling.